List of current champions in WWE: Men

 At the top of WWE's championship hierarchy for male wrestlers are the World Heavyweight Championship on Raw and the Undisputed WWE Championship on SmackDown—regarded as world heavyweight championships.
-The World Heavyweight Championship is held by CM Punk, who is in his record-tying second reign.
-He won the vacant title by defeating Jey Uso at Saturday Night's Main Event on November 1, 2025; previous champion Seth Rollins was stripped of the title due to injury.
-The Undisputed WWE Championship is held by two-time champion Cody Rhodes, who defeated John Cena in a street fight on Night 2 of SummerSlam on August 3, 2025.
+The World Heavyweight Championship is held by first-time champion Roman Reigns, who defeated CM Punk at WrestleMania 42 Night 2 on April 19, 2026.
+The Undisputed WWE Championship is held by two-time champion Sami Zayn, who defeated CM Punk on the September 11, 2026, episode of SmackDown.

 Secondary titles for male wrestlers include the Intercontinental Championship on Raw and the United States Championship on SmackDown.
-The Intercontinental Championship is held by first-time champion John Cena.
-He defeated Dominik Mysterio on Raw on November 10, 2025.
-The United States Championship is held by first-time champion Ilja Dragunov, who defeated Sami Zayn in an open challenge on SmackDown on October 17, 2025.
+The Intercontinental Championship is held by first-time champion Chad Gable, who defeated Penta at SummerSlam Night 2 on August 2, 2026.
+The United States Championship is held by two-time champion Trick Williams, who defeated Baron Corbin at Sunday Night's Main Event on September 6, 2026.

 Tag team titles for male wrestlers include the World Tag Team Championship on Raw and the WWE Tag Team Championship on SmackDown—regarded as world tag team championships.
-The World Tag Team Championship is held by AJ Styles and Dragon Lee, who are in their first reign as a team, while individually, it is Styles' second reign and Lee's first.
-They defeated The Judgment Day (Finn Bálor and JD McDonagh) on Raw on October 20, 2025.
-The WWE Tag Team Championship is held by first-time champions The Wyatt Sick6 (Dexter Lumis and Joe Gacy).
-They defeated The Street Profits (Angelo Dawkins and Montez Ford) on SmackDown on July 11, 2025.
+The World Tag Team Championship is held by The Vision (Bron Breakker and Austin Theory), who are in their second reign, both as a team and individually.
+They defeated The Street Profits (Angelo Dawkins and Montez Ford) on Raw on July 6, 2026.
+The WWE Tag Team Championship is held by The MFTs (Tama Tonga and Talla Tonga), who are in their first reign as a team, while individually, it is Tama's third reign and Talla's first.
+They won the title by defeating previous champions Damian Priest and R-Truth and The War Raiders (Erik and Ivar) in a triple threat tag team match on the August 14, 2026, episode of SmackDown.